lukestein/stata-latex-workflows/readme.md

 Semi-automated approaches such as `json-this`/`coeftable` and `stata-tex` generally require manually creating LaTeX code to generate even simple tables, but their output is fully customizable.
 (That is, costs may be concave.)

 Semi-automated approaches often involve saving calculated values in an external file before generating LaTeX output.
-(This is also possible with automated approaches using Stata's `estimates save` command.)
+(This is also possible with automated approaches using Stata’s `estimates save` command.)
 While slightly more complicated, this separation of analysis from table generation has real advantages.
 For example, saving calculated values
 - Allows restructured tables to be generated without re-running estimation commands;
 - Makes it easy to generate identically-structured tables with different samples, variable definitions, etc.;
 - Allows easy generation of alternate table versions, such as for a paper vs. a presentation;